-The workshop and depot building is a strategic facility and houses the control room from which all Jaén Tramway operations are managed in real time.
-The project consists of a single large 6,970 m² building comprising one level divided into 3 zones: the workshop, warehouses and the locker room, control room and administration area.
-The workshop includes a painting and wheel turning line, bogie maintenance, two maintenance lines, cleaning line and sidings.
-The warehouse area is divided into 2 main zones: the fixed installation warehouse and the rolling-stock warehouse.
-The administration area is situated around a courtyard, with a U-shaped corridor that gives access to the various rooms, canteen and locker room.
+The workshop and depot building is a strategic facility that houses the control room from which all Jaén Tramway operations are managed in real time.
+The project consists of a single large 6970 m² building comprised of one level divided into three zones: the workshop, warehouses, and the locker room, control room, and administration area.
+The workshop includes a painting and wheel turning line, bogie maintenance, two maintenance lines, cleaning line, and sidings.
+The warehouse area is divided into two main zones: the fixed installation warehouse and the rolling-stock warehouse.
+The administration area is situated around a courtyard with a U-shaped corridor that gives access to the various rooms, canteen, and locker room.

 The entire building is built with a metal frame in grade S275 steel.
-Subdivided into 6 bays (designated A to F, as shown in the drawings), all are designed with portals comprising IPE beams and HEB columns (IPE columns for the facade portals) that support a roof with IPE purlins.
-The bracing, both on the facades and in the roof, consists of angle sections.
+Subdivided into six bays (designated A to F, as shown in the drawings), all are designed with portals comprising IPE beams and HEB columns (IPE columns for the facade portals) that support a roof with IPE purlins.
+The bracing, both on the facades and in the roof, consists of angled sections.

-ArcelorMittal supplied Hacierco 4.250.46 D profile as roof decking and a photovoltaic system for the roof, comprising 234 Suntech STP-24 Vb modules in 18 chains of 13 modules in series with 9 SMA Sunny MiniCentral 7000 TL inverters giving an installed capacity of 65.52 kWp.
+ArcelorMittal supplied Hacierco® 4.250.46 D profile as roof decking and a photovoltaic system for the roof comprised of 234 Suntech STP-24 Vb modules in 18 chains of 13 modules in series with 9 SMA Sunny MiniCentral 7000 TL inverters giving an installed capacity of 65.52 kWp.

 - 2009 - 2011